ifm/ifm3d-examples/ovp8xx/python/ovp8xxexamples/core/README.md

 ## `deserialize_rgb.py`

 Some of the data provided by the O3R platform needs to be deserialized to be used.
-For more information on the data structures of each buffer please refer to the [python3 API documentation](https://api.ifm3d.com/latest/_autosummary/ifm3dpy.deserialize.html).
+For more information on the data structures of each buffer please refer to the [Python API documentation](https://api.ifm3d.com/latest/_autosummary/ifm3dpy.deserialize.html).

 The usage of the deserializer is the same for all the deserializable buffers: create the object, and call the deserialize function.
 Follow the example code, `deserialize_rgb.py` for an example on deserializing the `RGBInfoV1` buffer.